bluekaisec/plugins/README.md

-# plugins
-Plugins for bulk editing featuers based on e.g. tampermonkey

-# Help
+# Help on this Wiki
 Please see https://github.com/bluekaisec/plugins/wiki for information about this repo